To celebrate International Women’s Day, we are honoring women who exemplify what it means to thread hope for the past, present, and future.

 Today, we want to honor the present generation of women.
 Lori Day is an incredible woman, who has been involved with Rethreaded for many years.
 Lori is an amazing advocate for women and does everything she can to create change in our community.
 She has been the Board President for Hubbard House and has also worked in various corporate roles for companies like Bank of America and EverBank.
 Currently, she consults with CGI, a tech company, providing insight on client strategies.
 She also provides personal health coaching via her business, New Day Solutions.

 Lori is currently doing incredible work with the Florida Commission for the Status of Women.
 Her mission is to have a positive influence on those who have the power to create change.
 We are honored to know and work with Lori and is thrilled that Lori is passionate about walking alongside Rethreaded and our vision as well.

 Check out her interview below:

-Q: What do you love most about your daughter's personality?
+Q: What do you love most about being a woman in business?

-Q: What advice would you give women who are raising girls in this day and age?
+Q: What advice would you give women who want to do what you do?

-Tuesday is the LAST DAY to purchase a Threads For Hope and get a second one for 50% OFF.
-Share the message of hope with all the amazing women in your life.
-(Sale ends Tuesday, March 10, 2020, at 11:59 p.m., no code necessary, promotion valid on multiple threads for hope bracelets) Valid in-store and online.
+From now through March 10, when you purchase a Threads For Hope you can purchase a second one for 50% OFF (only $6)!
+Share the message of hope with all the amazing women in your life (Sale ends Tuesday, March 10 at 11:59 p.m.).
+Valid in-store and online.